6 Steps to Transform Being Nervous

 You get nervous because of the perceived danger – but only one of these presents an actual danger.

-On one side of the hurricane is tragedy.
+On one side of the hurricane is a tragedy.

 2. Accept that you might fail.

-He makes the point that when you become okay with failing, it frees you from being nervous.
+He points out that when you become okay with failing, it frees you from nervousness.

-It allows you to be fully present in the moment.
+It allows you to be fully present in the moment, which helps you stop being nervous.

-It brings your consciousness up to a level where it can make a bigger impact and connection.
+It brings your consciousness to a level that can make a bigger impact and connection.

 Accept that things might not go how you hoped.